 We have decided not to take much with us.
 Our daughter has laid claim to most of the furniture and knick-knacks, and what she doesn’t take is going to be hauled to our local Goodwill Depot.

 The movers will arrive on Thursday and once our stuff ((everything we have left)) has gone, we will be living out of our camping gear until our stuff arrives in Halifax, in a few weeks time.
-It is somewhat difficult to know what we’ll need from now until the beginning of July; Jeff still has to find out the dress code for his new job.
+It is somewhat difficult to know what we’ll need from now until the beginning of July; Kavius still has to find out the dress code for his new job.

 Tomorrow I will do the last bit of baking for our trip, then the kitchen will be packed away.
-We will live on leftovers and crackers and cheese for the next week… Jeff will be as happy as a clam.
+We will live on leftovers and crackers and cheese for the next week… Kavius will be as happy as a clam.